Mysore pak

-Mysorepak (Kannada: ಮೈಸೂರು ಪಾಕ್, lit.
-"Mysore's confection") is a traditional Indian confectionary made primarily from gram flour (besan), sugar, and ghee and often flavoured with cardamom.
-It originated in the royal kitchens of the Kingdom of Mysore, located in present-day the state of Karnataka, India.
+Mysore pak (Kannada: ಮೈಸೂರು ಪಾಕ್, lit.
+'Mysore's confection') is a traditional Indian confectionery made primarily from gram flour (besan), sugar, and ghee and often flavoured with cardamom.
+It originated in the royal kitchens of the Kingdom of Mysore, located in the present-day state of Karnataka, India.
 The texture of this sweet is similar to both a fudge and a buttery dense cookie.
-Known for its rich, melt-in-the-mouth texture, Mysorepak is a signature sweet of Karnataka and is widely consumed across southern India during weddings, festivals, and celebrations.
+Known for its rich, melt-in-the-mouth texture, Mysore pak is a signature sweet of Karnataka and is widely consumed across southern India during weddings, festivals, and celebrations.
 The sweet is also popular in Bangladesh (locally referred to as Monsur) and Pakistan.

 History

-Mysorepak was first prepared during the reign of Krishna Raja Wadiyar IV, the Maharaja of Mysore, in the early 20th century.
-The Maharaja was known for his passion culinary arts of fine cuisine, maintained an elaborate royal kitchen in Amba Vilas in Mysore (today commonly known as Mysore Palace).
+Mysore pak was first prepared during the reign of Krishna Raja Wadiyar IV, the Maharaja of Mysore, in the early 20th century.
+The Maharaja was known for his passion culinary arts of fine cuisine, maintained an elaborate royal kitchen in Mysore Palace.